-Safety Measures when Finding Spiders in Fresh Produce
+Safety Measures When Finding Insects, Spiders, or Scorpions in Fresh Produce

-There is an increased frequency of finding black widow spiders in imported table grapes, especially during the fall harvesting season for table grapes imported from California.
+There is an increased frequency of finding black widow spiders in imported table grapes, especially for those imported from California during the fall harvesting season.
 Spiders have always been in and around grape vineyards.
 They eat insect pests that are found on grapes.
 The presence of spiders does not damage or poison the grapes.
 When grapes are harvested, every bunch is carefully examined and placed into a package.
 Some spiders may camouflage with the grape vines and escape the attention of the farm worker.
 Grapes are also chilled prior to being transported.
 The chilling causes spiders to become dormant and immobile, making their way to retailers and consumers' homes.

 Common name: Black Widow Spider.